All Episodes

 Nobody was talking then about being the qualification for being head of state because the only guy who was head of state was King George III.

-So the term in 1776 was natural born subject and natural born subject had a very clear meaning for centuries beforehand that it meant that anybody who was born in his Majesty's realms was a subject of his majesty.
+And natural born subject had a very clear meaning for centuries beforehand, that it meant that anybody who was born in His Majesty's realms was a subject of His Majesty.

-Uh so it's not going to fly.
+So it's not going to fly.

-He should still be president that's what you're dealing with for a start there that even when he i there was the possibility he was born in Mombasa, huge numbers of American liberals don't care.
+That even when there was the possibility he was born in Mombasa, huge numbers of American liberals don't care.

 They don't think that matters.

-Now if you if you then accept that he was born in Hawaii Hawaii to an American mother but he still has to be removed from office he still is to be impeached as Patrick says sorry you're not going to get anywhere on that the best outcome of that would be civil war.
+Now, if you then accept that he was born in Hawaii, Hawaii, to an American mother, but he still has to be removed from office, he still has to be impeached, as Patrick says.

-I'm not necessarily uh against civil war.
+I'm not necessarily against civil war.

-It might be a nice cleansing cathartic experience of the kind this country could really use right now.
+It might be a nice cleansing, cathartic experience of the kind this country could really use right now.

 But that's about the best likely outcome of that.

-He's responsible for throwing a trillion dollars in small bills out the window with just one stupid stimulus bill and you think the reason to remove him from office is because a man born in a Hawaiian hospital to an American mother is does not meet an invented an invented definition of natural born citizen that you've concocted that has no precedent in the preceding three centuries of jurisprudence.
+And you think the reason to remove him from office is because a man born in a Hawaiian hospital to an American mother does not meet an invented definition of natural born citizen that you've concocted That has no precedent in the preceding three centuries of jurisprudence.

 Why impeach him for it?

-Everything is Barack Obama's fault except where he was born and who he was born to a man has no choice in that I don't particular I don't you know I didn't get on particularly well with my parents and if I'd had my way I wouldn't want to be born in the the Wellesley hospital in Toronto.
+I didn't get on particularly well with my parents, and if I'd had my way, I wouldn't want to be born in the Wellesley hospital in Toronto.

-It's a dump Frummy hospital didn't particularly like Toronto I didn't want to be born there.
+I didn't want to be born there.

 Why is that my fault?

-Why impeach a guy why impeach a guy for where for the one thing that isn't isn't his fault if if uh let's say I I am a subject of her Canadian Majesty, so I'm not qualified to be president.
+If let's say I am a subject of Her Canadian Majesty, so I'm not qualified to be president.

-I accept that.
+Okay, I accept that.

 That's fine.

-Let's say the waitress down the road at the diner that I knocked up she gives birth tomorrow to my child.
+Let's say the waitress down the road at the diner that I knocked up, she gives birth tomorrow to my child.

 And we're talking about a country, by the way.